gardener/gardener-extension-shoot-networking-filter/hack/api-reference/config.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RefreshPeriod is interval for refreshing the filter set.
+<p>RefreshPeriod is interval for refreshing the filter list.
-If unset, the filter set is only fetched on startup.</p>
+If unset, the filter list is only fetched on startup.</p>
 </td>
 </tr>
 </tbody>